What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Paseo de Ernest Hemingway is one of the best walks in Ronda.
 This is a path that surrounds Ronda’s main viewpoint and El Tajo.

-The name of this path commemorates the famous writer Ernest Hemingway as he loved Ronda and bullfighting and had a good friendship with Antonio Ordóñez Araujo, one of the most famous bullfighters in history.
+The name of this path commemorates the famous writer Ernest Hemingway, who loved Ronda and bullfighting and was close friends with Antonio Ordóñez Araujo, one of the most famous bullfighters in history.

 As you walk, you’ll enjoy breathtaking views of El Tajo de Ronda and its beautiful landscape, and you’ll have the opportunity to take a photo of Ernest Hemingway’s statue.